tjaffri/ml-dev-mac-setup/README.md

 python models/tutorials/image/mnist/convolutional.py
 ```

 The last line will print out per-step timing.
-With a CPU-only setup, you should expect ~110ms per step.
+With a CPU-only setup (e.g. a Mac without a tensorflow-supported Nvidia GPU), you should expect ~110ms per step.
 With a fast GPU setup you should get <10ms per step.

 # Use
 ...